carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .output}

 To use the `gudhi` packages, we need a distance matrix.
-In this case we will use the `evalue` as the measure of how similar the genes are.
+In this case, we will use the `evalue` as the measure of how similar the genes are.
 First, we will process the `blastE` data frame to a list and then we will convert it into a matrix object.

 ~~~
 distance_list = blastE[ blastE['qseqid'].isin(genes) & blastE['sseqid'].isin(genes)]